EvelynAnyebe/EvelynAnyebe/README.md

 - 🔭 I’m currently working in Hitech City Technologies with a brilliat team.
 We are developing an awesome web application.
 - ⚡ Here's a fun fact about me: If am not into computer science, I might have been in Business.
-- :muscle: I'm currently learning AWS and Microsoft Azure with the goal of getting certified in as AWS solutions architect and Azure data engineer.
+- 💪 I'm currently learning AWS and Microsoft Azure with the goal of getting certified in as AWS solutions architect and Azure data engineer.

 **Programing Languages I am experienced in**
-- :point_right: Javascript
+- 👉 Javascript
-- :point_right:Python
+- 👉 Python
-- :point_right:Php
+- 👉 PHP

-#### Interested In :hearts:
+#### Interested In 🥰
-:white_check_mark: Software Engineering :white_check_mark: DevOps :white_check_mark: Data engineering :white_check_mark: Machine learning
+✅ Software Engineering ✅ DevOps ✅ Data engineering ✅ Machine learning

 <!--
 **EvelynAnyebe/EvelynAnyebe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.